madelsberger/pausebuffer/README.md

     client.setThreshold(1);

-The threshold is a value between 0 and 1, representing a ratio of messages sent (including both queued messages and messages which have been passed through to the client in the past `messageCountDuration + messageCountDurationBuffer` seconds) to meessages that can be sent.
+The threshold is a value between 0 and 1.
 (Attempting to set a value below or above this range will set the value to 0 or 1, respectively.)
+The value represents a ratio of messages sent to meessages that can be sent; in this context "messages sent" includes both messages which have been passed through to the client recently enough to still be counted (i.e. roughly within a number of seconds equal to `messageCountDuration + messageCountDurationBuffer`; see *Message Limit* below) and messages that are queued to be sent.

 The default value of 1 means that volume is considered high only when the maximum number of messges have been sent.